We’ve all done it. We put a load of towels in the machine to wash. And then forget about them.

 I was asked this past week how to get the stink out of towels and I briefly answered it in the comment section.
 Here’s a more thorough answer.

-1) Wash towels on the hottest water setting possible.
 If you have your hot water heater turned down to save money, turn it up for this wash.
-I know the controversy that modern detergents are so great now we can wash everything on cold…but that is not the case with moldy, mildewy towels.
-If you have a machine with a Sanitizing option, use that.
+I know the controversy that modern detergents are so great now we can wash everything on cold, but that is not the case with moldy, mildewy towels.

-2) Wash on the longest, most heavy duty cycle your washer offers.
 Towels are probably the most sturdy cotton material your washer deals with.
 The ‘heavy duty cycle’ is made for items like this, so don’t be afraid to use it!
-The smelly towels need a tremendous amount of agitation to get rid of the stench and possible bacteria.
-Use a long cycle to help this process.

-3) Use a capful of detergent up to the top fill-line.
-Now is not the time to skimp on cheapie detergent or use a lesser amount of detergent.
 You can be frugal in your other loads of laundry this week, so use high-quality detergent and an ample amount of it.

 If after the initial washing your towels still smell moldy/mildewy, repeat the washing process again before drying in the dryer.
 Heat sets in all kinds of bad stains and smells.
 It may even be that you have to repeat the washing process 3-4 times.